‘Jesus Christ Superstar’ at the Kennedy Center is one for the Andrew Lloyd Webber groupies

 Although Jenna Rubaii plays Mary Magdalene with punk flair, her soothing renditions of the lullaby “Everything’s Alright” and the duet “Could We Start Again Please?” — sung with Tommy McDowell’s boyish disciple Peter — make for welcome respites.
 And Alvin Crawford brings bravado to the treacherous high priest Caiaphas, whose booming vocals are complemented by Tyce Green’s screeching accomplice Annas.

 When it comes to the craft work, the production is impeccable.
-Tom Scutt’s inventive two-tiered set features wooden scaffolding and a massive crucifix that performers traverse like a balance beam.
+Tom Scutt’s inventive two-tiered set features wooden scaffolding and a massive cross that performers traverse like a balance beam.
 Scutt also is responsible for the costumes, which include the purposefully bland beiges of Jesus’s followers, the skinhead aesthetic of Tommy Sherlock’s Pilate and the applause-worthy golden gown donned by Paul Louis Lessard’s Herod.

 Jesus Christ Superstar, music by Andrew Lloyd Webber and lyrics by Tim Rice.
 Directed by Timothy Sheader.
 Choreography, Drew McOnie; music supervision, David Holcenberg; scenic design and costumes, Tom Scutt; lighting, Lee Curran; sound, Keith Caggiano and Nick Lidster.
 With Eric A. Lewis, Sarah Parker, Brian Golub, Garfield Hammonds and Darrell T. Joe.
 About 1½ hours. $45-$185.
 Through March 13 at John F. Kennedy Center for the Performing Arts.
 202-467-4600. kennedy-center.org.